Nonlinear anisotropic equilibrium reconstruction in axisymmetric magnetic mirrors: Reconstructing WHAM experiments

 \section{Reconstructing WHAM experiments}

 Two sets of experiments utilizing Thomson scattering were analyzed to determine if the presence of sloshing ions could be inferred in WHAM experiments.
-These were shots 250305121--43 denoted ``high density" and shots 250306045--64 denoted ``moderate-density" found in Fujii, \textit{et al.}\cite{Fujii2025} (In these series of shots 250305123, 250305124, 250306046, and 250306050 were excluded as they failed to produce plasmas consistent with the others in their series).
+These were shots 250305121--43 denoted ``high-density" and shots 250306045--64 denoted ``moderate-density" found in Fujii, \textit{et al.}\cite{Fujii2025} (In these series of shots 250305123, 250305124, 250306046, and 250306050 were excluded as they failed to produce plasmas consistent with the others in their series).
 Reconstructions were performed at the time of Thomson data collection, $10.3~\mathrm{ms}$, using flux loop measurements that were averaged over the shot series.
-Measurements from flux loops FL1 and FL2 at $(R,Z) = \{(0.25,0.08),\, (0.2,0.35)\}~\mathrm{m}$ respectively with $\sigma_{M_i} = 0.1 M_i$ and the third flux loop FL3 at $(R,Z) = (0.15,0.62)~\mathrm{m}$ with $\sigma_{M_3}=M_3$ were used in the reconstruction (the large $\sigma_{M_3}$ served to effectively exclude FL3 as it is prone to large errors from mechanical noise).
-The $T_e(\psi)$ and $n_e(\psi)$ profiles used for the reconstruction were obtained by fitting Gaussians to the Thomson scattering measurements.
+Measurements from flux loops FL1 and FL2 at $(R,Z) = \{(0.25,0.08),\, (0.2,0.35)\}~\mathrm{m}$ respectively with $\sigma_{M_i} = 0.1 M_i$ and the third flux loop FL3 at $(R,Z) = (0.15,0.62)~\mathrm{m}$ with $\sigma_{M_3}=0.5M_3$ were used in the reconstruction.
+We used a large $\sigma_{M_3}$ as FL3 is prone to significant errors from mechanical noise.
 The measurements from the diagnostics in these experiments and the Gaussian fits to the Thomson scattering are shown in Figure~\ref{fig:fujiiTraces}.
-The reconstructions used a fixed $Z_\mathrm{eff}=2.0$, but in the future when more diagnostics are available to constrain the fit, $Z_\mathrm{eff}$ will be allowed to be a free parameter.
+Following the same process used in the verification simulations in Section~\ref{sec:code}, the normalized radial shape functions $\mathcal{A}(\psi)/\mathcal{A}_0$ and $p_\mathrm{GD}(\psi)/p_\mathrm{GD,0}$ were assumed to be the same as the normalized Gaussian fits to the Thomson density profiles.
+These reconstructions used a fixed $Z_\mathrm{eff}=2.0$ and $T_e(\psi)$ profiles based on Gaussian fits to the Thomson profiles.
+We then solved for the normalization on the fast-ion profiles $\mathcal{A}_0$ and the normalization on the gas dynamic pressure $p_\mathrm{GD,0}$ using our equilibrium fitting technique.
+In the future when more diagnostics are available to constrain the fit and a multiobjective reconstruction algorithm has been implemented, $Z_\mathrm{eff}$ and $T_e$ will be allowed to be free parameters.
+The approach here was chosen as it helps to ensure that the problem is well determined and it performed better than other options in verification tests like those in the previous section.
+If we do not fix some of the model's parameters beforehand in this way, we end up in a situation in which we have between 7 and 11 measurements but 14 free parameters (or potentially even more if we chose to use complicated radial shape functions) leaving us with an underdetermined problem.